CFP® Module 1 — Investment Planning Specialist

 - FPSB India

-Note: Specialist Module 1; required for CFP® certification path.
+Note: Specialist Module 1 — required for CFP® certification path.
+Foundation for Modules 2-5.

 The exam is administered by FPSB India.
 Trustner Academy is not affiliated with FPSB India; we provide independent preparatory educational material.
 See our disclaimer.